eeditiones/tei-publisher-faq/content/webcomponents/debug.md

 ![Chrome debugger](/images/chrome-debug.png)

 You can also make changes to any of the source files in your clone of `tei-publisher-components` and - while `npm start` is running - changes will apply whenever you reload the page.

+### Update documentation

+If you added or changed component or properties description, you can update documentation using `npm run docs`.